 The following websites and list of organisations have been compiled to help parents and teachers.
-You may find them particularly helpful if your child is starting post-primary education in Ireland for the first time.
-You may also find these resources useful if you will be moving to Ireland soon and are looking for information on the post-primary or second-level education system here.
+You may find them particularly helpful if your child is starting second-level education in Ireland for the first time.
+You may also find these resources useful if you will be moving to Ireland or returning to Ireland soon and are looking for information on the post-primary or second-level education system here.

 Parents and students

 The official education portal provided by the Department of Education and Skills is called Scoilnet.
 It aims to support Ireland’s education community by providing information and advice to students, teachers and parents.
 Scoilnet offers resources on a wide range of subjects that have been evaluated by subject matter experts to make sure they are relevant to the curricula.
 These are resources such as lesson plans, interactive and printable worksheets, notes and multimedia content.
 Teachers and parents can also get information on current news and events relating to education and parenting.
 Scoilnet has a 'Schools Online' section, which is devoted to profiling schools and teachers.
-It also includes information on building school websites.
-Scoilnet provides a searchable database of primary and post-primary schools, many of which have established their own web pages on this site.
+It also includes information on building school websites and ways to integrate digital technologies into teaching, learning and assessment.
+Scoilnet provides a searchable database of primary and secondary schools, many of which have established their own web pages on this site.

-Gaelscoileanna is the main co-ordinating body for Irish-speaking schools, both primary and post-primary.
-It aims to advance the use of Irish as the language of instruction in schools around the country.
+Gaeloideachas is the main co-ordinating body for education through Irish for pre-school, primary and second-level.
+It aims to advance the use of Irish as the language of instruction at all levels in schools around the country.
 Support is provided to parents who want their children educated through Irish, and to local committees who want to establish all-Irish schools in their own locality.